indico/indico-user-docs/user_guide/lecture.md

 Lecture
 =======

-A Lecture is an indico event where you simply add a description or abstract, the speaker(s)'names and their material.
-It may re-occur over several days, still its definition is more homogenious, hence simpler than an indico Meeting.
+A _Lecture_ is an indico event where you simply add a description or abstract, the speaker(s)'names and their material.
+It may re-occur over several days, still its definition is more homogeneous, hence simpler than an indico Meeting.

 [See here a video tutorial on How to make an indico LECTURE](https://cds.cern.ch/video/2261867)